sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Note that BSNs MUST only be used by Relying Parties for Service eligible for using the BSN and that the BSN, or token containing it, SHOULD be encrypted.

 ### Representation Relationships
-In Use Cases that involve representation relationships, representation relationships are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC8693]].
+In Use Cases that involve Representation Relationships, Representation Relationships are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC8693]].

 **Note:** Whereas [[RFC8693]] lists the End-User in the `act` or `may_act` Claims and the represented service consumer in the `sub` Claim, this is reversed in this profile: the End-User is listed in the `sub` Claim and the represented service consumer is listed in the `represents` Claim.
 Reason for this is to mitigate the risk that a Client that does not explicitly support representation Use Cases cannot recognize the difference between an End-User that authenticates on behalf of himself or on behalf of someone else via representation.

 As such, all Clients MUST process `represents` Claims used, in case Representation can be applicable in the context of the OpenID Client and OpenID Provider.
 As an exception, `represents` Claims MAY be ignored by the Client if, and only if, it is explicitly agreed upon beforehand that no Representation will be provided.

-This profile specifies representation relations in ID Tokens as follows:
+This profile specifies Representation Relations in ID Tokens as follows:
 - The End-User is always identified by the `sub` Claim;
 - The represented Service Consumer is mentioned in the `represents` Claim.
 - In case a chain representation is applicable, the representation chain is represented as a series of nested `represents` Claims with the represented Service Consumer listed as the deepest nested `represents` Claim.